What is Frozen Shoulder?

 - Were you doing anything when the pain started?

 - Do you have any underlying medical conditions?

-During the physical assessment the practitioner may carry out a series of tests including a postural assessment.
+During the physical assessment the practitioner may carry out a series of tests for frozen shoulder including a postural assessment.
 They will also observe the range or motion of your shoulder and carry out some orthopedic tests.

 In some cases and depending on the severity of the symptoms, imaging such as X-rays, MRI’s or ultrasound scans might be needed to understand the exact cause of the shoulder pain.

 What are the treatment options for Frozen Shoulder?